 The Smith Alumnae Quarterly (SAQ) was established in 1909 and is published by College Relations four times each year.
 They include life updates submitted by alumnae, class notes, obituaries, reports on campus events (such as commencement), plus articles about alumnae, faculty, and more.

 Lists of contact information for students, faculty, and staff.
-A good resource to see what houses students lived in on campus.
+A good resource to see what houses students lived in on campus if it is not otherwise mentioned in the course catalogs.

 They can be found under Directories in the Smith College publications and publications records